COUGHING TYPES AND TREATMENTS

 - If you have a fever

 The above symptoms do not usually require an emergency room visit, but seek treatment if your cough is interrupting your daily activities.
-Midwest Express Clinic is the perfect solution when you need fast and effective care for non-life-threatening illnesses or injuries.
+The urgent care at Midwest Express Clinic is the perfect solution when you need fast and effective care for non-life-threatening illnesses or injuries.

 At Home Cough Remedies